Does Your Dog Have A Dry Crusty, Cracked Nose? It Could Be Hyperkeratosis

 Severe cases where ulcers have developed may require a prescription for antibiotics or steroids.

-In all but the most severe cases, natural treatments for dog nose hyperkeratosis will work well, as long as they are used regularly and accompanied by regular trimming of the excess dry skin.
+In some cases, natural treatments for dog nose hyperkeratosis will work well, as long as they are used regularly and accompanied by regular trimming of the excess dry skin.

 CBD, when applied topically, interacts with nearby cannabinoid receptors present in your dog's skin.
 It works with your dog's endocannabinoid system to encourage bodily functions to return to a healthy state.